 The Dutchman is nothing less than a goalscoring machine – he bagged 150 goals in 219 appearances for United.
 Van Nistelrooy left in 2006 for Real Madrid and won a brace of LaLiga titles before playing out the remainder of his career at Hamburg and Malaga, retiring in 2012.

-He has since been involved in coaching roles, including at Ajax and the Netherlands, and is currently manager of the PSV youth side.
+He has since been involved in coaching roles, including at Ajax and currently the Netherlands, as well as manager of the PSV youth side.

 Manchester United appearances: 39